friedavocadoes/DishDash/README.md

 # Setting Up & Opening
 #### Setting up the project includes 3 main stages
 > [!IMPORTANT]
-> This project requires atleast `php v8.1.0`.
+> This project requires atleast `PHP v8.1.0`.
 Check your php version using `php -v` in any terminal window.
 > Go to [XAMPP downloads](https://www.apachefriends.org/download.html) to get the latest stable version.

 ## Cloning the Repository